 This general-use report is prepared in a uniform format, providing no description of tests and results.
 However, it does provide a public seal option and a description of the organization’s system and its boundaries.
 It also includes a written assertion by management and an auditor regarding whether or not the entity maintained effective controls over its systems as it relates to the reported principles.
 The SOC 3 option is considerably more open than the SOC 1 and SOC 2 in that it has no restricted usage.
 Anyone can use this document.

-For more information regarding our SOC 3 reporting and auditing services, contact Holbrook & Manter today.
+For more information regarding our SOC 3 reporting and auditing services, contact Holbrook & Manter today and speak directly with an expert.